jscelza/chezmoi-files/README.md

 # Improvements/Fixes

 [X] Fix terminal bindkey not working (^A, ^E, ^R)
-[ ] Add ability to download SSH keys from One Password [X] Fix issue with ASDF installation via tool-verison file [ ] Add Clean up to ASDF for version not in tools-version file.
+[X] Fix issue with ASDF installation via tool-verison file [ ] Add ability to download SSH keys from One Password [ ] Add Clean up to ASDF for version not in tools-version file.
 [ ] Set up way to pull tokens (gitlab * src-cli) from one password [ ] okteto completion doesn't seem to work
 [ ] add docker configuration login and configuration
+[ ] Fix issue with gecho being used and not being installed [ ] brew check doesn't work on new system
+[ ] Merge more k8s alias